rifaterdemsahin/coverletter/formula.md

 3. **Scale Efficiently**: Handle multiple users and requests with minimal infrastructure
 4. **Adapt Continuously**: Improve based on user feedback and AI model updates

-The formula for success is: **User-Centric Design + AI-Powered Content + Modern Web Technologies = Professional Cover Letter Generation**
+The formula for success is: **User-Centric Design + AI-Powered Content + Secure N8N Backend + Modern Web Technologies = Professional Cover Letter Generation**

 This approach ensures that the application not only meets current needs but can evolve with changing requirements and technological advancements.